google/codeworld/web/help/GuideUnit1.md

 !!! collapsible: How are the scale factors different between `scaled` and `dilated`?
     The scale factors in the `scaled` function work much the same way as they do for `dilated`--just in one direction at a time.
-A scale factor of zero still produces a blank picture, and one still leaves the picture unchanged.
-Numbers larger than one stretch the picture larger, and numbers smaller than one squishes the picture to be smaller than the original.
+A scale factor of 0 still produces a blank picture, and 1 still leaves the picture unchanged.
+Numbers larger than one stretch the picture larger, and numbers smaller than one squishes the picture to be smaller than the preimage.

+    For any values of `pic` and `k`, `dilated(pic, k)` is the same as `scaled(pic, k, k)`.
+The extra power of the `scaled` function is that you can choose different scale factors in different directions.

+!!! collapsible: What happens if you scale by a negative number?
-    One difference is in the meaning of negative numbers.
-A negative scale factor in one direction will *reflect* the original picture in that direction.
+    A negative scale factor in one direction will *reflect* the preimage in that direction.
+In other words, `scaled(pic, -1, 1)` is the same as `reflected(pic, 90)` (it reflects across the y axis), and `scaled(pic, 1, -1)` is the same as `reflected(pic, 0)` (it reflects across the x axis).

-    <div align="center"><iframe src="https://code.world/run.html?mode=codeworld&dhash=DRp_AUpr0hMAVvPcWCndLgw" width=250 height=250 style="border: none;"></iframe></div>

-    If you scale by a negative scale factor in both directions, though, then you've just turned the picture upside down.
+    If you scale by a negative scale factor in both directions, this reflects across the x and y axes at the same time.
+This is sometimes called a reflection across the origin.
+It's also the same as rotation by 180 degrees.
 You can try this with a card or slip of paper: if you flip it horizontally, then flip it again vertically, it ends up in the same position as if you'd turned it 180 degrees.

+!!!
+Note: The `scaled` function doesn't produce congruent or similar shapes.
+    Unlike the earlier transformations, scaled pictures are not necessarily *either* congruent or similar to the preimage.
+They can be, but only if the magnitudes of the scale factors are the same.

 Expression structure
 ====================